Seasons in the backyard.

 And the Saga Continues: England, Wales, Ireland, and Scotland May 2012

 Globus Tours offered a “taste of Britain” and we decided to take a nibble even though we had been to a few places in England prior to the trip.
 So in the ten days we were treated to London, Stonehenge, Salisbury, Bath, Cardiff, Wales, Waterford, Kilkenny, Kildare, and Dublin Ireland, Belfast in Northern Ireland Edinburgh, and Hadrian’s Wall in Scotland, York, Stratford-upon-Avon, and back to London, England.
 We have vowed never to make such a trip again.
 Each day it was bags out at 7:00 and on the bus at 8:00.
 The trip was exactly what they said it would be, but as you know, the devil is in the details.
 In this case, the devil was in the reality.
 I think it boiled down to the packing, the unpacking, and the getting up early.
 The lengthy bus rides really didn’t bother me probably because the country side in all of Britain is consistently beautiful with cows and sheep lazily grazing among the carefully constructed hedgerows and stone walls that box the landscape like an irregular checker board.
 I imagined I was on a land cruise rather than a river cruise which is my preferred mode of travel.
+We traveled with Ben and Diane Malin.

 The reason I like touring at my age is that I’d rather be picked up and put down than adventuring out on our own.
 So we were picked up at Heathrow and put down in the Hilton London Metropole which is the busiest hotel in London though not the largest.
 We had a free afternoon and evening and we took a stroll down Edgeware Road to Marble Arch where the famous “Speakers Corner” is located.
 The change in the area was astounding.
 The first time I had been there was in the early 60's, and London was pretty much a white Anglo Saxon city.
 Now it is diverse in the extreme to the point that little English was actually heard and most of the people there seemed to be from the Middle East, Africa, and India.
 All signs on the stores were written in both English and Arabic and some only in Arabic.
 All restaurant with outside seating provided water pipes for their predominantly male clients even though a few woman were also smoking.
 When I was a kid, we were taught that “The sun never set on the British flag.”
 It would seem that that planted flag became an open invitation to all those around the world to come to England.
 We dined in a very nice Lebanese restaurant called Fatoush.